SunKatana/Suffix-Array/README.md

 # Search Algorithms implemented in C++:

-This implementation work on the base of the given git directory, installable by using
+This implementation works on the base of the given git directory, installable by using

 ```bash
 git clone --recurse-submodules https://github.com/SGSSGene/ImplementingSearch